Video Download: Testosterone Replacement Does Not Cause Heart Attacks Part 1

 Baillargeon, whose 2013 research documented a tripling in Testosterone use in the past decade, said he conducted the new study because of confusion about Testosterone's effect.

-Before recent studies found a cardiovascular risk, he noted, there was a large body of evidence that found the treatment does not increase the possibility of heart attack.
+Before recent studies found a cardiovascular risk, he noted, there was a significant body of evidence that found the treatment does not increase the possibility of heart attack.

 Baillargeon admitted that the retrospective study isn't likely to be "the final word on the subject" and said that a large-scale, randomized trial is needed to provide more definitive evidence.